engity-com/bifroest/docs/reference/cli/recording/export.md

 # `bifroest recording export`

-Verifies a sealed native `.bcast` or CBOR `.becast` session Recording and exports its exact signed asciicast v3 stream.
-Legacy `.cast`, `.cast.zst`, and binary `.becast` remain readable.
-Format detection uses magic bytes rather than the file extension; old and new `.becast` have different magic.
+Verifies a sealed `.bcast` or `.becast` session Recording and exports its exact signed asciicast v3 stream.
+It also accepts a standalone signed `.cast` for verified copying.
+Format detection uses the content, not the file extension; unsupported formats fail closed.
 Compressed native chunks are reconstructed into a Cast, and encrypted `.becast` additionally requires a matching SSH private key.

 The exported Cast contains captured terminal, standard-output, and standard-error content and can contain secrets displayed by programs.
 It is **never redacted**, unlike redacted-by-default audit JSONL exports.
 Protect the output according to its sensitivity; even the original encrypted container exposes public metadata.
 Bifröst does not automatically create plaintext `.cast` or `.jsonl` files.